Can cats eat cheese?

 Dairy products are a bit of a bind for carnivores.
 Find out whether cats can eat cheese or whether they are best to avoid it.

-Cats are carnivores through and through.
-That means that unlike us omnivores who can eat and digest just about anything organic non-toxic cats are only good at digesting and processing the meat of another animal.
+Cats are obligate carnivores.
+That means that unlike us humans who can eat and digest just about anything organic and non-toxic, cats are only good at digesting and processing the meat of another animal.

 Is cheese bad for cats?

 Cats, like humans, have specific nutritional requirements that cheeses do not meet.
 Aside from the high fat content, there are many things that make cheese undesirable for a cat's diet.
 For example, take a look at this ingredient list for cheddar cheese:

 (of which saturates)

 (of which sugars)

 Cheddar cheese is actually one of the healthiest options if you are determined to feed your cat cheese, due to its low lactose content.
 However, most cheeses (including cottage cheese, cream cheese, blue cheese, and non-dairy cheese), contain more lactose and, just like cheddar, also contain high levels of fat and salt.

 Additionally, most cheeses are made from cow's’ milk.
 Despite popular opinion, cow’s milk is not a choice beverage of cats.
 It upsets their stomachs because they are lactose intolerant.
 Cats do not have the right digestive enzymes to break down the milk proteins.
 Thus for a cat that is fed cheese on a regular basis, the likelihood of his being 100% fit and well is slim.